Anch9999/AiToDinoRun/README.md

 # Installation

-First you need clone this repository and you can build up by A+B+C, A+C or B+C combination.
+First you need clone this repository and you can build up by A+B+C, A+C, B+C or C combination.

 ```shell=
 git clone https://github.com/Anch9999/AiToDinoRun.git